 Whatever material is used, Lees also recommends paying attention to the size of the mat.
 Most mats are designed to allow one person to stand in place fairly comfortably but not move around.
 If you want the ability to move back and forth at a kitchen counter, for example, without leaving the mat, consider looking for longer, runner-style mats.

-“Thickness is important for body support and the length of time you are using the mat,” Lees explains.
-Look for mats that are at least ⅝ inches thick, with ¾ inches being better.
-Get too thin a mat, and you won’t get any of the pain-relief benefits.
-But also don’t go overboard: Mats that are too soft and squishy can have a compressing effect, “leaving you feeling as if you are back standing on the hard floor,” he says.
+“Thickness is important for the length of time you are using the mat,” Lees explains.
+Look for mats that are at least 0.625 inches thick, with 0.75 inches being better.
+But don’t go overboard: Mats that are too soft and squishy can have a compressing effect, “leaving you feeling as if you are back standing on the hard floor,” he says.

 Many mats feature an anti-slip design on the base.
 Acting like a built-in rug pad, this will keep you from slipping.
 Lees refers to this as "travel control" and notes that anti-slip features are especially important in areas where a mat could get wet (like a kitchen) or on slick floors, like hardwood or tile.

 Consider how the placement of your mat will affect its everyday usage.
-A mat designed for the kitchen, says Lees, are typically squishier and designed with bare feet in mind.
+A mat made for the kitchen, says Lees, is typically squishier and designed with bare feet in mind.
 While they feel great, they might not be ideal for standing on for more than a few hours.
 For standing in shoes, a firmer mat that won’t lead to sinking may be better.

-While few anti-fatigue mats are winning any beauty awards, it’s possible to find more options in an array of colors and even patterns.
-You can match your mat to colors in your kitchen, or simply find one that closely matches the floor, helping it blend in.
+While most anti-fatigue mats aren't winning any beauty awards, it’s possible to find more options in an array of colors and even patterns.
+You can match your mat to colors in your kitchen or simply find one that closely matches the floor, helping it blend in.